firenzehiga/firenzehiga/README.md

 ## Hi there 👋 I'm Firenze Higa

 Welcome to my GitHub profile!
-I'm passionate about web development, always eager to learn, and ready to make an impact as an intern.
+I'm passionate about web development, always eager to learn, and ready to make an impact as an team.

 ---